Modernization improves safety and productivity, while cutting emissions

 Inside the project

-Kitimat’s new potline will consist of 360 pots housed in six buildings, compared to the pre-modernized smelter's 900 smaller pots in 15 buildings.
+Kitimat’s new potline consists of 360 pots housed in six buildings, compared to the pre-modernized smelter's 900 smaller pots in 15 buildings.

 The Kitimat team

-The project brought major economic benefits to Kitimat and the surrounding region.
+During construction, the project brought major economic benefits to Kitimat and the surrounding region.
 Thanks to the efforts of more than 2,000 workers, the modernized smelter produced first aluminum in 2015 and reached full production the following year.